Leggi questo post in: Italiano

 I won’t get into preparing your pants pattern in this post.
 You have two choices.
 First, draft your own basic pants pattern from a pair of pants that fit you.
 In this tutorial I’m using my self-drafted pattern traced from a pair of my son’s pants that fit him correctly.

-Or save energy and give yourself lots of options with my Evening Primrose pajama pants pattern.
-It has 11 sizes, 3 lengths, elastic or drawstring waistband and optional hidden in-seam pockets, that way you can personalize your PJs to the max!
+Or save energy and give yourself lots of options with my women’s Evening Primrose pajama pants pattern.
+There’s also a bundle with the versions of the pattern for both women and children, with 17 sizes total starting age 2, 3 lengths, elastic or drawstring waistband and optional hidden in-seam pockets, that way you can personalize your PJs to the max!

 The pattern comes in two versions: print at home or copyshop.
 The copyshop version, seen above, gets printed out on large format paper.
 No assembly necessary!
 Or just print the other pattern file on your home printer and assemble it with invisible tape.